 Attributes control mapping optimizations and directives control compiler optimizations.
-Because of this difference, you must specify directives in the source code.
+Because of this difference, you must specify directives in the source code or the compiler directives file.
 This table describes the methods that are available to create attribute and directives specifications: